SAP-archive/teched2020-DT261/exercises/ex3/README.md

 ## Generate the client library

 1. Open the [SAP Omnichannel Promotion Pricing page on SAP API Business Hub](https://api.sap.com/api/PriceCalculation/overview) and log on.
-Ask your instructor if you don't have credentials for SAP API Business Hub.
 Click `Download Specification` and select `YAML` from the menu.
 Save the downloaded file as `PriceCalculation.yaml`.
 <br>![](/exercises/ex3/images/download_api_spec.png)

 2. Create a new subdirectory of `application` in your IDE and call it `api-specs`.
 Right-click the new directory and select `Upload Files...`, then upload the file `PriceCalculation.yaml` from your computer.